 We've talked about Westgard Rules for decades, and we've talked about Six Sigma for years.
 So what happens when we try to talk about both at the same time?
 Westgard Sigma Rules

 On November 24th and 25th of 2014, the first EFLM Strategic Conference on 'Defining analytical performance goals 15 years after the Stockholm Conference on Quality Specifications in Laboratory Medicine' was held.
-On November 24th, at the end of the first day, a DRAFT consensus was handed out (the DRAFT had in fact been written before the meeting was held).
-However, the conference organizers later requested that this DRAFT not be shared with the public.
-Therefore, we will only summarize the contents of the DRAFT.
-So this is not the real document anymore.
+The conference organizers released the official restructured hierarchy in 2015.

 For all its ubiquity in the lab, proper QC isn't easy.
 Even though every laboratory has to perform Quality Control, that hasn't made the task any simpler.
 It still relies on the right mean, the right SD, the right control limits, the right rules and numbers of control measurements, and the right interpretation of control data points.
 If you get one part of this system wrong, it can throw off the correct implementation.
 Here's an example that was recently published showing the difficulties and challenges of performing proper QC.